-We have restated our previously issued condensed consolidated financial statements contained in this Quarterly Report on Form 10-Q. Refer to the "Explanatory Note" preceding Item 1, Financial Statements, for background on the restatement, the periods impacted, control considerations, and other information.
-In addition, we have restated certain previously reported financial information for the fiscal year ended December 31, 2023 and for the quarterly periods and year-to-date periods ended September 30, 2023 in this Item 2, Management's Discussion and Analysis of Financial Condition and Results of Operations, including but not limited to information within the Results of Operations section.
-See Notes 2 in the notes to the condensed consolidated financial statements in this Quarterly Report on Form 10-Q, for additional information related to the restatement, including descriptions of the misstatements and the impacts on our consolidated financial statements.
+We have restated our previously issued condensed consolidated financial statements contained in this Quarterly Report on Form 10-Q. In addition, we have restated certain previously reported financial information for the quarterly period ended March 31, 2024 in this Item 2, Management's Discussion and Analysis of Financial Condition and Results of Operations, including but not limited to information within the Results of Operations section.
+See Note 2 in the notes to the condensed consolidated financial statements in this Quarterly Report on Form 10-Q, for additional information related to the restatement, including descriptions of the misstatements and the impacts on our condensed consolidated financial statements.